HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 #### Description

-SZ3 is a modular error-bounded lossy compression framework for scientific datasets, which allows users to customize their own compression pipeline to adapt to diverse datasets and user-requirements.
-Compared with SZ2 (filter id: 32017), SZ3 has integrated a more effective prediction such that its compression qualities/ratios are much higher than that of SZ2 in most of cases.
+SZ3 is a modular error-bounded lossy compression framework for scientific datasets.
+It allows users to customize their own compression pipeline to adapt to diverse datasets and user requirements.
+Compared with SZ2 (filter id: 32017), SZ3 has integrated a more effective prediction, such that its compression qualities/ratios are much higher than those of SZ2 in most cases.

 #### Information